Get Involved with PMJA:

 Easy way to explore

 For committees, we've got an interest button where you can signal curiosity with zero pressure at any time.
-If Board service interests you, nominations open in March with elections in late April/early May—start thinking about it.
+Board elections are held annually — keep an eye on your inbox and this page for when nominations open.

 Already on a committee?
 Consider running for the Board